Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Recursive utility with path-dependent financial items

 \begin{remark}[On time inconsistency] It is well known that the optimization problem for utilities becomes, in general, time-inconsistent if the associated coefficients are time-dependent, such as $( \gamma_i(t), \zeta_i(t), \del_i(t), \psi_i(t))$.
-However, even in this case, the solution $(\phi^{i,*}_n, c^{i,*}_n)_{n=0}^{N-1}$ produces the sub-game perfect Nash equilibrium (SPNE), provided it is derived via backward induction, as we have done in this section.
-If we suppose that there exists an independent agent responsible for the optimization in each interval $[t_n,t_{n+1}]$, and they do not commit to past decisions made by other agents and believes future agents act similarly, then the backward induction solution $(\phi^{i,*}_n,c^{i,*}_n)_{n=0}^{N-1}$ yields a Nash equilibrium among them.
-This is an important characteristic of any games defined on trees over finite intervals.
-Considering most of the financial firms revise their risk and budgetary targets periodically, the concept of SPNE fits well the real situation.
+However, the solution $(\phi^{i,*}_n, c^{i,*}_n)_{n=0}^{N-1}$, when derived via backward induction as we have done in this section, produces the sub-game perfect Nash equilibrium (SPNE).
+This SPNE solution is consistent with the interpretation that an independent agent is responsible for the optimization in each interval $[t_n,t_{n+1}]$, and they do not commit to past decisions made by previous agents but act optimally believing that future agents will do the same.
+The backward induction solution $(\phi^{i,*}_n,c^{i,*}_n)_{n=0}^{N-1}$ yields a Nash equilibrium for these agents, which is an important characteristic of any games defined on trees over finite intervals.
+Considering that most financial firms revise their risk and budgetary targets periodically (possibly under new managers), the concept of SPNE aligns well with the real-world practices.
 Therefore, even if we deal with time-inconsistent problem with time-dependent coefficients $(\gamma_i(t), \zeta_i(t), \del_i(t), \psi_i(t))$, our scheme still provides a meaningful result.
 This is an additional advantage of adopting the binomial tree approach, which sidesteps the complexities often encountered in continuous-time settings.
 Unfortunately, however, if the coefficients follow general stochastic processes not measurable by $\calf_0^i$, explicit solvability would be lost. \end{remark}